anirudhbhalekar/map_tests/README.md

 # Map Tests
 MC schemes on transportation networks using OpenStreetMap

-To run route-tester application run main.py in _
+To run route-tester application run app/main.py

-To explore city-efficiency metrics run _
+To explore city-efficiency metrics run OSM/openstreetmap_tests.py

-To check sample images of application see
+To check sample images of application see proposal imgs